casianb2/koleos-dpf-alert/README.md

 # Making the dongle:
 - If you want to buy the dongle, send me an e-mail casianb3@gmail.com and maybe we can work something out.
-- If you want to build your own dongle, I've provided the electrical schematic (look into the 'schematic' folder).
-You must flash the "koleos_DPF_alert.bin" to the ESP32.
+- If you want to build your own dongle, I've provided the electrical schematic (look into the 'schematic' folder). ~~You must flash the "koleos_DPF_alert.bin" to the ESP32.~~ "koleos_DPF_alert.bin" will be released when the app will get released on google store.

 # Guide how to flash binary file to the ESP32:
 1. Follow this guide https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/production_stage/tools/flash_download_tool.html